palpen/toxic_comment_classifier_web_app/README.md

-# toxic_comment_classifier_web_app
+# Toxic Comment Classification Web App
-Flask-based web application for classifying toxic comments
+Flask-based web application for a machine learning model that classifies toxic comments

+### To do:
+- [] Refactor `NBSVM.py` and place in a separate file called `utils.py` inside `flask_api` folder
+- [] Implement view functions that classifies input comment
+- [] Deploy web app